turingschool-examples/promises-practice/README.md

 #### Non-blocking

-'A very interesting property of the event loop model is that JavaScript, unlike a lot of other languages, never blocks.
-Handling I/O is typically performed via events and callbacks, so when the application is waiting for an IndexedDB query to return or an XHR request to return, it can still process other things like user input.'[*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop#Never_blocking)
+A very interesting property of the event loop model is that JavaScript, unlike a lot of other languages, never blocks.
+Handling I/O is typically performed via events and callbacks, so when the application is waiting for a network request to return, it can still process other things like user input.[*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop#Never_blocking)

 Heres a great example: